wp-plugins/mailchimp-for-wp/readme.txt

 * AJAX sign-up forms, so the page doesn't have to reload when clicking submit.
 * Multiple sign-up forms for multiple lists
 * Field presets for all your list's merge tags which makes it extremely easy to create sign-up forms.
+* Subscribers log, keep track of all sign-ups
-* Subscribers log, gain insight into where and how your visitors subscribe to your lists.
+* Statistical charts, gain valuable insights when and how your visitors subscribed.
 * Built-in integration with [WooCommerce](http://www.woocommerce.com/) and [Easy Digital Downloads](https://easydigitaldownloads.com?ref=2123) for adding sign-up checkboxes to your checkout forms.
 * Premium support